loafey/master-thesis/Thesis/1.0. Introduction/main.typ

 == Background <Background>
-System-level programming is the act of developing software that interacts directly with a computer's hardware, or providing foundational services to other software.
+System-level programming is the act of developing software that interacts directly with a computer's hardware or providing foundational services to other software.
 We will define system-level programming as Wikipedia @wiki:Systems_programming defines it:

 #indent[